PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 operator order, connected boundary names, preserved public output, and source ModelIR immutability.
 No model conversion or inference was run.

+Model serialization now reuses shared indexed dead-code pruning.
+The serializer still creates only a shallow graph-container clone, preserving weight-buffer sharing and source ModelIR reuse.
+It requests operator-only pruning from `passes/graph_cleanup.py`, then performs embedded-constant input stripping and unused-tensor removal in the original order.
+The duplicate reverse-liveness implementation and full operator-list filter were removed from `model_writer.py`.
+A focused sanitizer fixture proves one initial refresh, live graph order, dead tensor removal, constant-input stripping, and complete source-container immutability.
+No FlatBuffer serialization, model conversion, or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its